gabeklein/expressive-mvc/README.md

 ### Step 2

-Next pick a built-in hook, such as `.use()`, to make for a stateful component.
+Pick a built-in hook, such as `.use()`, to make your component stateful.

 ```jsx
 const KitchenCounter = () => {